Procedure Guide ·Intestinal Blockage Surgery ·2026

 0How much does intestinal blockage surgery cost for a cat?

-Total costs typically range from $2,000-$5,000, covering emergency diagnostics, surgery, anesthesia, hospitalization, and post-operative care.
-Simple foreign body removals are on the lower end.
-Cases requiring intestinal resection (removing a damaged section) can reach $5,000-$7,000 or more.
+Total costs range from $2,000-$5,000, covering emergency diagnostics, surgery, anesthesia, hospitalization, and post-operative care.
+Simple foreign body removals are lower.
+Cases requiring intestinal resection can reach $5,000-$7,000 or more.

 1What are the signs of intestinal blockage in cats?

-Repeated vomiting (especially after eating or drinking), complete loss of appetite, lethargy, abdominal pain (crying when picked up), straining to defecate or no bowel movements, and progressive dehydration.
-If your cat is vomiting repeatedly and not eating for 24+ hours, see a vet immediately.
+Repeated vomiting (especially after eating), loss of appetite, lethargy, abdominal pain (crying when picked up), straining to defecate or no bowel movements, and dehydration.
+If your cat vomits repeatedly and doesn't eat for 24+ hours, see a vet immediately.

 2Can a cat pass a foreign body without surgery?

-Small, smooth objects may pass on their own with monitoring and repeat X-rays.
+Small, smooth objects may pass with monitoring and repeat X-rays.
 However, if the object isn't moving, causes symptoms, or is a linear foreign body (string, thread), surgery is necessary.
-Never wait and see with a clearly blocked cat.
+Never wait with a clearly blocked cat.

 3How long is recovery after intestinal blockage surgery?

-Cats are hospitalized for 2-4 days, then restricted activity for 10-14 days at home.
+Cats are hospitalized for 2-4 days, then restricted activity 10-14 days at home.
 Food is reintroduced slowly with small, bland meals.
-Most cats recover fully within 2-3 weeks, with suture removal at the follow-up visit.
+Most cats fully recover within 2-3 weeks with suture removal at the follow-up visit.

 4What objects do cats most commonly swallow?

-String, thread, yarn, and ribbon are the most dangerous and common.
-Hair ties, rubber bands, small toy parts, sewing needles (attached to thread), tinsel, and dental floss are also frequent culprits.
-Cats are especially attracted to linear objects that can cause severe intestinal damage.
+String, thread, yarn, and ribbon are most dangerous and common.
+Hair ties, rubber bands, toy parts, sewing needles, tinsel, and dental floss are frequent.
+Cats are especially attracted to linear objects that cause severe intestinal damage.

 5Is intestinal blockage surgery risky?

 When caught early, success rates are 85-90%.
 Risk increases significantly if the intestine has perforated or tissue has died.
-Delayed cases have complication rates of 30-50% — speed of treatment is critical.
+Delayed cases have complication rates of 30-50%-speed is critical.

 6How do I prevent my cat from swallowing objects?

 Keep string, ribbon, hair ties, and rubber bands out of reach.
-Choose toys that can't be torn apart and put wand toys away after play.
+Choose toys that can't be torn apart and store wand toys after play.
 Skip tinsel on decorations.
 Cats with pica may need behavioral intervention.

 7Does pet insurance cover intestinal blockage surgery?

 Yes, most accident and illness policies cover foreign body surgery including diagnostics, hospitalization, and follow-up.
-The accident waiting period (0-14 days) must have passed.
-Cats with prior blockages may face exclusions for future claims.
+The accident waiting period (0-14 days) must pass.
+Cats with prior blockages may face exclusions.

 Marcel Janik, founder of RealVetCost